avallonking/ForestQC/README.md

 # ForestQC

-This classifier uses random forest model to identify high-quality or low-quality variants from genetic variants detected from next-generation sequencing data.
+This classifier uses random forest model to identify high-quality and low-quality variants from genetic variants detected from next-generation sequencing data.

 ### Installation
 To install the software. **This software is compatible with OSX, 64-bit Linux and 64-bit Windows systems.**